 When beginning the procedure, Portland plastic surgeon Dr. Burgess will first make incisions at the temples, following the natural contours of the face in front of the ear and sometimes continuing behind the earlobe to the lower scalp.
 If the neck is also being treated, the surgeon will make a small incision under the chin.
 Once the incisions are made, the surgeon will separate the skin from the underlying fat and muscle.
 Excess fat is trimmed or suctioned from the neck to improve the contour.
 The surgeon then tightens the underlying tissues, lifts the skin, and removes any excess.
 Finally, stitches are used to fixate the layers of tissue and to close incisions.

-What should I expect during my recovery after a facelift and necklift?
+What should I expect during my recovery after a facelift?

 The total recovery time for a facelift in Portland can be two to three weeks.
 During this time, the patient should keep the head elevated and limit activity.
 Individualized instructions will be given with regard to dressings and a special jaw bra may be worn.
 Dr. Burgess will encourage you to walk around after surgery.
 Bruising, swelling and aching are likely, and oftentimes patients look worse than they feel for at least the week following surgery.
 Swelling may contribute to some loss of feeling in the face and discomfort may be managed with medication.
 It is imperative to avoid any strenuous activity or heavy lifting for at least 6 weeks.
 Traveling long distances is not recommended in the first month following surgery.
 Ensure that you attend all scheduled exams following surgery.
 Scars from the procedure will be noticeable at first, but will improve over the next year.
 Results of the procedure are not permanent as gravity and aging continue to play a role.
 Understand that results are not guaranteed to last a lifetime and may require future revision surgery.

-Some possible complications from a face and neck lift include hematoma, nerve injury, infections, scarring, poor healing, and other unforeseen risks.
+Some possible complications from a facelift include hematoma, nerve injury, infections, scarring, poor healing, and other unforeseen risks.

 Contact Dr. Burgess at her Portland-area plastic surgery office to learn more about options to lift and correct signs of aging with a facelift and neck lift procedure.